deepdad/SharedWorldModels/README.md

  as they have sparse rewards upon task completion.
 We assume that it can because DreamerV1 was also reported to be able to complete such tasks from DeepMind Control Suite.

-However, we build on dreamer-pytorch by @juliusfrost.
+We build on dreamer-pytorch by @juliusfrost.
-If it works, we want to use a shared world model across tasks.
+If RLBench works, we want to use a shared world model across tasks.

 So we verify the (DreamerV1-tensorflow-) original mujoco/dmcontrol tasks with dreamer-pytorch.
 We run multiple RLBench tasks with dreamer-pytorch.